spiral/docs/framework/memory.md

 > You can only store arrays and scalar values in long term memory.

-`HippocampusInterface` implemented by default using `Core` and `Application` classes, which makes you able to access it's functions using short 'core' binding in your services or controllers.
+`HippocampusInterface` implemented in spiral bundle using `Core` and `Application` classes, which makes you able to access it's functions using short 'core' binding in your services or controllers.

 ```php
 public function doSomething()